 When a man becomes sexually excited (aroused), his brain sends signals to the nerves in his penis.
 The nerves increase the blood flow to the penis, causing the tissue to expand and harden.
-Therefore, anything that interferes with the nervous system or the blood circulation could lead to ED.

-Possible psychological causes of ED include:
+Possible psychological causes of erectile dysfunction include:

 There are many emotional issues that may also affect your physical ability to get or maintain an erection.
 These include:

-Other possible causes of ED include:
+Other possible causes of erectile dysfunction include:

 Diagnosing erectile dysfunction

 Erectile dysfunction (ED) can often be diagnosed by your GP.
 They will talk to you about your situation and may carry out a physical examination.

 Some things your GP may ask you about include:

 If you do not want to talk to your GP about ED, you can visit a genitourinary medicine (GUM) clinic.
 You can find your nearest GUM clinic on the British Association for Sexual Health and HIV (BASHH) website.

 Your GP will also need to ask you detailed questions about your sexual history.
 Try not to be embarrassed because ED is a common problem.
 You can request a male GP at your surgery if you prefer.